Back to California

 Extradition

-The process of sending a person from one state to another for trial or punishment after they have been accused of committing a crime in the other state.
+The process of sending a person from one state to another for trial or punishment after they have been accused of breaking the law.

 Limits and Unknowns

-• Does not specify what happens if someone breaks laws in their own state while helping others get health care.
+• Does not specify what happens if someone breaks laws in their own state while helping others get health care services.

-• It is unclear how this law might affect international cases where the actions were legal but could be illegal elsewhere.
+• It is unclear how this bill will affect international cases where similar actions are taken outside the United States.

 Bill History